majordomo-consulting/boilerplate.html/README.md

 ## This software is provided to those looking for a basic HTML5 scaffolding.
-It is based on HTML5 boilerplate v8.
+It is based on HTML5 boilerplate v8 and Bulma.
 All documentation is included.

 ## Click on "Code" in the top menu, download .zip - and modify!